Students Succeed With NASW, From Campus to Career

 Joining the National Association of Social Workers while you are a student helps you build a strong and satisfying social work career.
 Students who join NASW while in school gain real-world knowledge of the profession and the communities social workers serve that goes beyond a textbook and class.

-We need you as a an NASW member to continue this work.
-Thank you!
+We need you as an NASW member to continue this work.

 Top Reasons Students Join NASW

 NASW membership helps social work students every day.
 Student members access resources that complement their studies, further their learning, and prepare them for professional life.

 1. Learn What You Don't Learn in School

 NASW membership takes learning beyond the classroom and provides students with resources professional social workers use every day to help them be the best social workers possible and to help people solve and cope with problems in their everyday lives.

 Students who join NASW have access to the experience, insights, best practices, and knowledge of established social workers.
 Most of these resources are free or discounted for students.